Teacher Toolkit: IEP Management Tools, Training + Organization Systems Watch Preview

 A few examples of teachers using a combination of different organization systems to meet their unique needs

-Back-to-School: Navigating those IEPs the First Weeks
+Settling In: Navigating those IEPs the First Weeks

 A brief overview of this module.

-Checklist templates and best practices to prepare you for the first few weeks of school
+Checklists, templates and best practices to prepare you for the first few weeks of school

 Questionnaires to send home to parents, and ones for students to complete, to help you prepare for the IEP process

-Email Templates for Back-to-School IEP Communication
+Back-to-School IEP Communication Templates

 Preparing for the Annual IEP Review and Meeting

 What is an IEP?
-A Quick Guide for Educators

 Who Attends an IEP Meeting?